 Students are required to pay tuition for clinical education as well as all other associated costs.
 These costs include transportation, room and board, uniforms (if required), etc. Students may have to continue to maintain their permanent living arrangements as well as temporary quarters at the clinical site.
 It is the student's responsibility to secure their own housing if needed.
 Costs are the responsibility of the student.
 A few facilities provide housing free of charge.
 The requirements for physical examinations, immunizations, and certification are also required and discussed further elsewhere in this handbook and during orientation.
 Certain facilities have other requirements such as drug screens.
 These requirements may cost additional money.
-To assure that all requirements of the facility are met, it is the student's responsibility for the cost of emergency services during any clinical education experience is the responsibility of the student.
+To assure that all requirements of the facility are met, it is the student's responsibility to contact the clinical site prior to the beginning of the affiliation when directed by the DCE.
+Access to and responsibility for the cost of emergency services during any clinical education experience is the responsibility of the student.